-Direct commissions are available to individuals with medical, legal, or chaplaincy backgrounds.
+Direct commissions are available to individuals with medical, legal, chaplaincy, or cyber backgrounds.

 - Within medicine, direct commissions are available for physicians, nurses, dentists, allied health specialists, and veterinarians.
-Individuals with medical degrees commission as captains, but the service commitment differs among specialties.
+Individuals with medical degrees typically commission as captains, but the service commitment differs among specialties.

 - Individuals with legal backgrounds can commission as Judge Advocate General (JAG) officers.
 JAG officers accept their commission as a first lieutenant and go on to serve at least four years on active duty and four years in the Individual Ready Reserve.
 Within the first year of their service, JAG officers will receive a promotion.

 - Chaplaincy, in which you are the spiritual guide and pastor (of any denomination) for a group of soldiers, requires at least a three-year active commitment and five years in the Individual Ready Reserve.
 Chaplains commission as captains.
 Those who elect to serve on active duty will minister to and travel with a particular unit, even if the unit gets deployed.
 Those who elect to serve in the Army Reserve do not have to move with a unit, but instead minister to local Reserve and National Guard soldiers.

 - The Chaplain Candidate Program is an option for individuals who want to join the military while concurrently completing their studies.
 Applicants will be commissioned in the Reserves while finishing their education.

 - Individuals who are skilled at programming, web development, data science, and cybersecurity can commission as Army Cyber officers.
 Applicants must have a four-year degree or advanced work experience in one of the following fields: computer science, security engineering, data science, machine learning, hardware engineering, software engineering, site reliability engineering, or software development and operation.
 Cyber officers must serve on active duty for at least three years.